 A lot of website owners tend to choose shared hosting because it saves them money.
 However, this could negatively affect the server response time.
 This is basically because multiple users are sharing the same server, making it easier for the maximum capacity to be reached.
 In contrast, when you opt for dedicated web hosting, each site will have its server.
 If you feel you are not technical enough to manage a dedicated server, don’t worry you buy a managed dedicated server at Cloudways with 24×7 support.

 Other Factors that Affect Server Response Time

-Aside from poor web hosting, there are other factors that will have an impact on server response time, including the following:
+Aside from poor web hosting, other factors will have an impact on server response time, including the following:

 - Increased Website Traffic: The more people are visiting a specific website at a given time, the slower the server response time will be.
 Once the capacity of the server has been reached, the website will slow down.
 This explains why a lot of e-commerce stores tend to be unusually slower during flash sales.

 - Lack of Caching: The quick delivery of website content to users will be affected by caching.
 If there is a lack of caching, therefore, the response time will be slowed down.
-This is because there is still a need for the browser to make a request to the server.
+This is because there is still a need for the browser to request the server.

 - Bloated Web pages: In the absence of practicing the right optimization techniques, web pages can get easily bloated.
 This can happen when the wrong types of files are used or when they are oversized.